gruns/blagoblag/content/drafts/dont-have-environments.rst

 Fuck it, this is too much of a mess, let's just deploy ``master``, the staging environment looks fine anyways.
-You do that, and stuff looks like it's ok, except shit `Sentry`_ is going bananas which exceptions, it looks like you totally broke one of the workflow.
-Damn, I remember leaving that review, "Let's land this as is but make sure we fix this bug before the next deploy".
-I guess we need to rollback and fix the issue, hopefully no one exploits the security issue we were trying to fix in the first place.
+You do that, and stuff looks like it's ok, except shit `Sentry`_ is going bananas with exceptions, it looks like you totally broke one of the workflows.
+Damn, I remember leaving that review, "Let's land this as is, but make sure we fix this bug before the next deploy".
+I guess we need to rollback and fix the breakage, hopefully no one exploits the security issue we were trying to fix in the first place.

 Eventually you get it fixed and decide you need a new environment, so it's easier to deploy critical fixes.
 Now you've got **production**, **staging**,